Dentures – Jacksonville, FL

 To ease your transition, you might start off by sticking to soft foods that are easier to bite into.
 You can also practice difficult words or sounds until you can communicate as clearly as ever.
 If you have persistent pain or sores that have become infected, please let us know so we can schedule a time for you to come in.

-Missing just one of your pearly whites can lead to various psychological downsides.
+Missing just one of your teeth can lead to various psychological downsides.
 Most people struggling with tooth loss end up feeling self-conscious about their appearance and might refrain from participating in social events altogether.
-By renewing your bite with dentures, you’ll be free to show off a grin that you’re proud of, which can also help significantly reduce any anxiety about your speech, chewing ability, appearance, and more.
+By renewing your bite with dentures in Jacksonville, you’ll be free to show off a grin that you’re proud of, which can also help significantly reduce any anxiety about your speech, chewing ability, appearance, and more.

 In order to speak most clearly, we typically press our tongue and lips against our teeth to enunciate certain sounds and words.
-However, missing some of them can make it difficult for us to pronounce our sentences properly.
-Fortunately, you can easily replace lost teeth with dentures, allowing you to enjoy a complete grin as well as providing you the necessary structure for speaking clearly again!
+However, missing some of them can make it difficult to pronounce sentences properly.
+Fortunately, you can easily replace lost teeth with dentures in Jacksonville, FL, allowing you to enjoy a complete grin as well as providing you the necessary structure for speaking clearly again.
 It can take some time to get used to your prosthetics, but a little practice can make this process smoother.

 By wearing dentures, you can effectively restore a large majority of your natural chewing power.
 This means you’ll be free to expand your dietary choices, including nutritional foods like fruits, veggies, low-fat dairy, and lean proteins.
 Being unable to properly chew your meals can end up increasing the risk of indigestion and malnutrition, which can affect both your oral and overall health.
 This makes dentures an incredibly beneficial treatment for your bodily well-being.